joshuisken/otmqtt/README.md

 the ESP OpenTherm MQTT gateway, into understandable MQTT topics and messages.

-It provides auto-discovery by home-assistant.
+It provides auto-discovery of many (binary-)sensors for home-assistant.

 ## Requirements